Parasol Framework

 Error Codes

-OkayThe XML string was retrieved.
+OkayThe XML string was successfully serialised.

 NoDataNo information has been loaded into the XML object.